A roundup of 40 winter and Christmas treats to make this season.

-As you’re reading this, we are probably cutting down our Christmas tree.
+As you’re reading this post about Christmas treats, we are probably cutting down our Christmas tree.
 The day after Thanksgiving, we go out to Maryland to a cut-your-own farm and then stop for BBQ on the way home.
 It’s when Christmas officially starts.
 I mean, for the rest of my family.
 I’ve been listening to Christmas music for weeks now.

 Naturally, number one on the list is the original MELTING SNOWMAN COOKIE!!
 I’m seeing melting snowmen everywhere, and I’m convinced I’m the cause.
 (If you’re not convinced, let me preserve my ego.)